th3jesta/ha-lcars/README.md

 ### Prerequisites
 #### I. Enable themes and install card-mod

-1. Install `card-mod` per the instructions on the Github page: https://github.com/thomasloven/lovelace-card-mod
+1. Install `card-mod` per the instructions on the [Github page](https://github.com/thomasloven/lovelace-card-mod "card-mod")

 2. Make sure in your **configuration.yaml** file you have the following:
 ```yaml